facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.50/using-plugins.md

 #### Usage

-This plugin supports png, gif and jpg only
+This plugin supports the PNG, GIF and JPG formats only.

 ```jsx
 import Image from '@theme/IdealImage';